allen-garvey/dithermark/README.md

 An interactive, in-browser playground for image dithering and color quantization algorithms.
 Demo at [https://app.dithermark.com](https://app.dithermark.com)

+## Electron

+Standalone desktop Electron builds can be found [on the releases page.](https://github.com/allen-garvey/dithermark/releases)

 ## Dependencies for running

 * Dithermark requires advanced browser features such as: ES6 syntax, typed arrays, webworkers, fetch api, canvas api, CSS variables and WebGL 1 (optional) and so requires a browser version from roughly the second half of 2017 or later